JaredCiccarello/chocolate-pizza/README.md

 # chocolate-pizza

-Team: Tiffani Rice, Anthony Sinitsa, Jared Ciccarello
+Team: Tiffani Rice, Anthony Sinitsa, Jared CiccarellO

 Be sure to do frequent commits, and always do your work on branches.
 Before starting coding, think about a strategy for approaching this project.
 Before writing code, think about a practical order in which to do the work